open-telemetry/opentelemetry-specification/specification/metrics/api.md

 interpretation.
 The semantics of the individual instruments is defined by several properties, detailed here, to assist with instrument selection.

+### Instrument naming

+TODO: move and update content on metric names from api-user.md

 ### Synchronous and asynchronous instruments compared